leonardohakim/My-First-Commit-/README.md

 # My-First-Commit- Digital Inovation One
-Using git bash to commit My first codes'
+Using git bash to commit My first codes Portugol'